‘ECCO’ review: Pack your patience — and see if you can spy Seattle — in this thriller

 In this, his feature debut, Medina shot “ECCO” on locations throughout Washington, from Seattle to Port Townsend to the Skagit Valley.
 But he filmed them in such a way that few obvious landmarks are shown.
 (Seattle’s Fisherman’s Terminal is a rare exception.)
 It therefore appears unanchored to any specific locale, and that adds to the aura of mystery.

 Very, very late in “ECCO’s” two-plus hour running time, answers come.
-Sci-fi elements figure in the conclusion.

 It’s a long wait for clarity.
 From the viewer, much patience is required.